1stfootforward/blog/_posts/2017-06-09-Fruit-and-vege-wastage.md

 ### Wastage.

-I often hear how un affordable it is to eat healthy, but did you know Kiwis throw away a large amount of fruit and vegetables every week, almost a third of food wasted by households is vegetables and this is mainly due to their short shelf life and bad storage.
+I often hear how un-affordable it is to eat healthy, but did you know Kiwis throw away a large amount of fruit and vegetables every week, almost a third of food wasted by households is fruit and vegetables and this is mainly due to their short shelf life and bad storage.

 ![wasted fruit and vege at the tip]({{ site.url }}/images/Fruit-and-Vegetable-wastage-blog/wastedfruit.jpg)

-#### Below are some tips to Increase your vegetables shelf lives giving you more time to eat them.
+##### Below are some tips to Increase your vegetables shelf lives giving you more time to eat them.
 As its much better to make small changes, creating less wastage and in turn save money!

 ##### Avocados.